zhongli1990/healthcare-integration-engine/README.md

-# Enterprise Healthcare Integration Engine
+# Healthcare Integration Engine - developed in plain English, assited by GenAI via Windsurf

 A high-performance integration engine designed for healthcare organizations, supporting multiple protocols and standards.